Kentico/xperience-zapier-cli/README.md

 5. Click __Continue__.
 On the next step, you need to provide the URL of your Xperience administration website, and the credentials of a user on the site with sufficient [REST](https://docs.kentico.com/k12sp/integrating-3rd-party-systems/kentico-rest-service) permissions

 > :globe_with_meridians: If you are running Xperience locally, you can use [ngrok](https://ngrok.com/) to make it accessible.
-Use the `-host-header` parameter with your site's domain to avoid licensing errors: `ngrok http -host-header=myawesomesite.com 80`

 6. After authenticating, select the object type and action that should trigger this Zap.
 Create a name for the webhook that will appear in the Xperience administration, following Xperience's code name conventions: